 Castor oil for garden use may repel voles, moles, and possibly other digging and tunneling animals, such as armadillos.
 Treating pests with castor oil is a natural, non-toxic way to repel these unwanted digging animals in your garden without hurting them or causing poisonous chemicals to build up in the garden and groundwater.
 Additionally, using castor oil as pest control is non-toxic and safe around children and pets.

 So where does castor oil come from?
 The castor bean plant, which is occasionally grown in gardens as an ornamental – BUT its beans are toxic and shouldn’t be grown where pets or small children are found.
 The oil itself, however, is safe and readily available through most retailers.

 Wild animals can pose a problem in the home garden.
 Mole hills pop up overnight, skunks dig up prized plants in search of grubs, and squirrels unearth your bulbs and render them useless for the bloom season.
 One way to minimize the damage that naturally occurs when animals forage is to use castor oil as pest control.

-It may sound silly but this out of fashion medicinal is a common part of natural commercial pesticides.
+It may sound silly but this out-of-fashion medicinal is a common part of natural commercial pesticides.
 How does castor oil repel animal pests?
-It seems the bitter taste and the unpleasant smell are the key.
+It seems the bitter taste and the unpleasant smell are the keys.
 Just as children had to hold their noses to take the stuff back in the day, so too, our animal friends are sickened by the ripe odor and bitter taste.

 Using Castor Oil in the Garden as a Pesticide